SAFLOK 410: CONCEALED FIX ROOFING

 SAFLOK 410® INSTALLATION

-- Starting with the female rib first, align the first row of clips and fasten on all five fastening positions.
+- Starting with the female rib first, align the first row of clips and fasten on all three fastening positions.

 - Lay the first sheet down over the clips.
 Starting at the eave side, clip the sheet onto the clips by first engaging the anchors and then engaging the female rib over the gooseneck and male rib.

-- Engage the gooseneck of the next row of clips over the male rib and fasten on all five fasteners.
+- Engage the gooseneck of the next row of clips over the male rib and fasten on all three fasteners.
+Ensure the male leading edge has adequate support (might require slight lifting of the male rib or rotation of the clip).
 Repeat from step 2.